as-pect/as-pect/readme.md

 it("should report the variance deviation", () => {});
 ```

-To force reporting of the standard deviation of the runTime sample, use the
+To force reporting of the standard deviation of the runtimes, use the
 `reportStdDev` function.
 This method implies the use of a variance calculation,
-and will auto-include it in the test result.
+and will be auto-included in the test result.

 ```ts
 reportStdDev(true); // false will disable reporting of the standard deviation